kylebarron/stata_kernel/docs/src/using_jupyter/lab.md

 Jupyter Lab is the successor to [Jupyter Notebook](notebook.md), and allows for having multiple documents side-by-side.

-As of early December 2018, there is not yet syntax highlighting for Stata in Jupyter lab.
+### Starting JupyterLab

-You can start this by running:
+You can start JupyterLab by running:

 ```
 jupyter lab